 To help you experience the joy of chanting, here are 3 simple mantras to get you started:

-This is a mantra that anyone can chant during meditation.
+This is an ancient mantra that anyone can chant during meditation.
 Traditionally, every form of meditation starts with the reciting of ‘Om' – anywhere between 3 to 21 times.